UMAprotocol/docs/docs/tutorials/mint-farm-yusd.md

 ---
-title: Mint yUSD tokens
+title: Mint and Farm yUSD
-sidebar_label: Mint yUSD tokens
+sidebar_label: Mint and Farm yUSD
 ---

-This tutorial will show you how to mint `yUSD` tokens.
-It's a simple process and should take you no longer than a few minutes (subject to network congestion).
+This tutorial will show you how to mint `yUSD` and farm them on a Balancer pool to get `BAL` and also `UMA` tokens via the experimental UMA liquidity mining program (insert link to program).
+It's a simple two-step process and should take you no longer than a few minutes (subject to network congestion).

-## Using the EMP Tools UI
+## Step 1: Mint yUSD

 Minting yUSD tokens is easy with the [EMP Tools](http://tools.umaproject.org/), UMA's UI for ExpiringMultiParty contracts (EMP) which is what the yUSD token is